10 Free and Cheap Things to Do in Gisborne

 2. Watch the sunrise from the “First city”

 Thanks to our world’s time zones, Gisborne is the first city in the world to see the new day.
 Mark this momentous occasion by heading to one of Gisborne’s easterly-facing beaches, either Wainui, Makorori or Okitu) to watch the sunrise.

 Location: Wainui Beach or Makorori Beach or Okitu Beach

 3. visit the Tairawhiti Museum

 Take a glance into the portal of Gisborne’s past, from early Polynesian settlers to the surfing culture of today.
 Tairawhiti is the Maori name for the Gisborne area, so expect to see treasures and relics of the Eastland region.
-At just NZ$5 for a visitor entry fee, it’s worth it to see the awesome Maori artifacts, climb into the wheel house of a ship, and learn about the place where the first Europeans stepped onto New Zealand.
+At just NZ$5 for a visitor entry fee, it’s worth it to see the awesome Maori artefacts, climb into the wheelhouse of a ship, and learn about the place where the first Europeans stepped onto New Zealand.

 Location: 10 Stout Street

 4. Hike up to the Kaiti Hill Lookout